Observations: Jeff Skinner scores again, but Sabres' offense comes up short

 Support Local Journalism

-Olofsson is amid a careerlong 22-game goal drought, Rasmus Asplund has one goal in his last 30 games, Cozens’ ledger includes only one in his last 12, Thompson has scored twice in 16 games, Cody Eakin has one in his last 26 and John Hayden has zero in 31 games.
+Olofsson is amid a career-long 22-game goal drought, Rasmus Asplund has one goal in his last 30 games, Cozens’ ledger includes only one in his last 12, Thompson has scored twice in 16 games, Cody Eakin has one in his last 26 and John Hayden has zero in 31 games.
 Center Peyton Krebs returned to the lineup Monday but had zero shots in 14:41 of ice time.

 The Sabres have totaled two or fewer goals in five of eight games since the holiday break, and they were outshot by the Red Wings 16-13 in the third period and 35-28 for the game.